Generation

 Connecting to our network

-• A licensed inspector must complete a record of inspection (ROI).
+• A licensed inspector must complete a record of inspection (RoI).

 • If an inverter is required for your installation, it must be an approved inverter.
 An inverter is an electrical device that transfers energy from your generator.
 The inverter has built-in electrical protection systems that keep you and electrical workers safe.
+View our list of approved compliant inverters.

 • Information on the size of your energy system.
 This allows us to manage network congestion of surplus energy.